-Welcome to the latest installment in our annotations of the collected edition of The Trial of the Flash!
+Welcome to the final installment in our annotations of the collected edition of The Trial of the Flash!
 A while back, we analyzed related stories leading up to the release of Showcase Presents: The Trial of the Flash.
 In addition, we interviewed author Cary Bates about the buildup and the Trial itself, plus showed you what wasn’t included in the collection.

 — Greg Elias.

 The post Annotations: The Trial of The Flash, #350 – Part Two appeared first on Speed Force.